cran-task-views/WebTechnologies/WebTechnologies.md

     environment (SaaS) to host and run `r pkg("rapport")` statistical report templates in the cloud.
   - `r pkg("radiant")`
     is Shiny-based GUI for R that runs in a browser from a server or local machine.
-  - The `r pkg("Tiki")` Wiki CMS/Groupware
+  - The 'Tiki' Wiki CMS/Groupware
-    framework has an R plugin (`r pkg("PluginR")` ) to run R code from wiki pages, and use data from their own collected web databases (trackers).
+    framework has an R plugin (`PluginR`) to run R code from wiki pages, and use data from their own collected web databases (trackers).
 A demo: <https://r.tiki.org/tiki-index.php> .
-  - The `r pkg("MediaWiki")` has an extension ([Extension:R](https://www.mediawiki.org/wiki/Extension:R) ) to run R code from wiki pages, and use uploaded data.
-A mailing list used to be available: R-sig-mediawiki.
   - `r pkg("whisker")`:
-    Implementation of logicless templating based on `r pkg("Mustache")` in R. Mustache syntax is described in <http://mustache.github.io/mustache.5.html>
+    Implementation of logicless templating based on 'Mustache' in R. Mustache syntax is described in <http://mustache.github.io/mustache.5.html>
   - `r ohat("CGIwithR")`
     (not on CRAN) allows one to use R scripts as CGI programs for generating dynamic Web content.
 HTML forms and other mechanisms to submit dynamic